 Third, once we had completed designing the screens in English, the client requested us to localize the same in 10 Indian languages.
 As can be expected- the translated text took up additional space and given the constrained size of an ATM screen- it was challenging to accommodate the translated copy as well as the branding for many of the use cases.

-I made countless mistakes on the project, but I learned from these errors and from the feedback of senior colleagues.
+I made many mistakes on the project, but I also learned from my errors and from the feedback of senior colleagues.
 The project also introduced me to the social nature of design.
 For example, when we went out at midnight to test the screens, it was strange to jump over homeless people sleeping on the steps of the ATM kiosk only to be confronted by hundreds of thousands of INR (the Indian currency) being loaded into the machine.
 And- though some of my colleagues always accompanied me on these tests- my mother made my younger brother tag along (to safeguard the reputation of a young daughter)!

 The screens we designed corrected this.
 It was a moderately simple fix but improved the customer experience greatly; and since then I’ve not seen misaligned ATM screens from any bank anywhere in India.
-In conclusion, I’m not ashamed to say that I have withdrawn many unnecessary amounts of money just so I could interact with the ATM screens I delivered so many years ago 😊
+In conclusion, I’m not ashamed to say that I have withdrawn many unnecessary amounts of money just so I could admire the ATM screens I delivered so many years ago 😊